hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 See the modification in the output?

-> **Tip** - All commands are essentially programs that are able to perform specific, commonly-used tasks.
+> **Tip** - **All commands are essentially programs** that are able to perform specific, commonly-used tasks.

-Most commands will take additional arguments that control their exact behavior, some of them will take a file or directory name as input.
+Most commands will take additional arguments that control their behavior, some of them will take a file or directory name as input.
 How do we know what the available arguments that go with a particular command are?
 Most commonly used shell commands have a manual available in the shell.
 You can access the manual using the `man` command.
 Let's try this command with `ls`:

 ```bash